shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

       ]
     }
     ```
-    __Note: In this instance, although the sensors are in different groups, they are also in different clusters.
+    __NOTE: In this instance, although the sensors are in different groups, they are also in different clusters.
 Since clusters are independent of each other, both sensors will end up running at the same time, so make sure to space the sensors apart and make them face away from each other as outlined in Step 7 in the [Prerequisites section](#prerequisites).__

 4. Now that the file is complete, it would be a good idea to pass the contents of the file through a JSON linter (such as https://jsonlint.com/, which is a convenient online JSON linting tool) to ensure your file has proper JSON formatting.